 About solar power systems

 A solar module is what people and news articles commonly refer to as a “solar panel”.
 A standard 60 cell solar panel is about 5.5 feet tall, 3.5 feet wide and weighs about 40lbs (1.6m by 1m, 18kg).
-It is made up of a number of solar cells connected in series to one another:
+It is made up of 60 identical solar cells connected in series to one another:

 The carbon payback period of a grid tied solar power system depends on several factors including how much sunlight the system receives and the energy that was invested in manufacturing, assembling and installing the solar modules, inverters, railing, and the nuts and bolts that go into a system.
 Some reports have been published by the National Renewable Energy Laboratory in the US and based on their average insolation (1,700kWh of sunlight per squared metre per year and other standard assumptions) it takes between 3.5 and five years.
 Keep in mind that solar modules (commonly referred to as solar panels) have a performance warranty of 25 years.